logicalclocks/hops-docs/docs/user_guide/hopsworks/featurestore.rst

 **Automatic Feature Analysis**

 When a feature group or training dataset is updated in the feature store, a data analysis step is performed.
 In particular, we look at cluster analysis, feature correlation, feature histograms and descriptive statistics.
 We have found that these are the most common type of statistics that our users find useful in the feature modeling phase.
 For example, feature correlation information can be used to identify redundant features, feature histograms can be used to monitor feature distributions between different versions of a feature to discover covariate shift, and cluster analysis can be used to spot outliers.
-Having such statistics accessible in the feature registry helps users decide on which features to use.
+Having such statistics accessible in the feature registry helps data scientists decide on which features to use.

 .. _hopsworks_featurestore_opening_stats_tab.png: ../../_images/opening_stats_tab.png
 .. figure:: ../../imgs/feature_store/opening_stats_tab.png